 - American Airlines AAdvantage MileUp℠ Card — Earn 10,000 American Airlines AAdvantage® bonus miles and receive a $50 statement credit after making $500 in purchases within the first 3 months of account opening

 Another angle worth considering could be to use a Marriott Bonvoy co-branded credit card to pay for your dinner.
 While no major bank currency currently transfers to AA, you can transfer Marriott Bonvoy Points to AAdvantage Miles at a ratio of 3:1, with a 5,000-mile bonus for every 60,000 points transferred.
 Some of the best Marriott Bonvoy cards currently available include:

-- Marriott Bonvoy Bold™ Credit Card — Limited Time Offer!
-Earn 50,000 Bonus Points after spending $1,000 on purchases in your first 3 months from account opening.
+- Marriott Bonvoy Bold™ Credit Card — Earn 30,000 Bonus Points after spending $1,000 on purchases in your first 3 months from account opening.

-- Marriott Bonvoy Boundless™ Credit Card — Limited Time Offer!
-Earn 100,000 Bonus Points after spending $3,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!
+- Marriott Bonvoy Boundless™ Credit Card — Earn 75,000 Bonus Points after spending $3,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!

-- Marriott Bonvoy Brilliant™ American Express® Card— Earn 75,000 Bonus Marriott Bonvoy Points after you use your new Card to make $3,000 in purchases within the first 3 months.
+- Marriott Bonvoy Brilliant™ American Express® Card— 75,000 bonus points.
+Earn 75,000 bonus Marriott Bonvoy points after you use your new Card to make $3,000 in purchases within the first 3 months.

 Bank Rewards Cards

 Lastly, if you're interested in maximizing your earnings regardless of currency, you'll probably want to use a card optimized for dining purchases.
 There are a lot of great options, but some of our favorites include:

 - American Express® Gold Card — 4X Membership Rewards points when you dine at restaurants worldwide